AdaptiveConsulting/RfqStateMachine/README.md

 ### Visualisation

-[Matt](http://weareadaptive.com/author/matt/) wrote [some code](https://github.com/AdaptiveConsulting/RfqStateMachine/blob/master/Tests/StateMachineDiagramPrinter.cs) which reflectively retrieves the definition of the State machine and is able to produce a graph definition in [DOT code](http://www.graphviz.org/doc/info/lang.html)  (a language to represent graphs).
+[Matt](http://weareadaptive.com/author/matt/) wrote [some code](https://github.com/AdaptiveConsulting/RfqStateMachine/blob/master/Tests/StateMachineDiagramPrinter.cs) which reflectively retrieves the definition of the state machine and is able to produce a graph definition in [DOT code](http://www.graphviz.org/doc/info/lang.html)  (a language to represent graphs).

 To generate a diagram from the output of the graph generation code, you can either download [Graphviz](http://www.graphviz.org/) and run it locally, or simply use an [online GraphViz webapp](http://sandbox.kidstrythisathome.com/erdos/).